fmhoward/DLRS/README.md

 ```

 ## Installation
 The associated files can be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
-All software was tested on Windows 10 version 1909, with a Intel Core i5-10210U processor with integrated Intel UHD graphics processor.
+Runtime for hyperparameter optimization is approximately 96 hours for 50 iterations.
+Runtime for model training of the tumor region of interest and recurence score predictive models was approximately 4 hours.
+The analysis of results is performed in < 1 minute.
+All software was tested on CentOS 8 with an AMD EPYC 7302 16-Core Processor and 4x A100 SXM 40 GB GPUs.

 Requirements:
-* python 3.7
+* python 3.8
+* tensorflow 2.8.0
+* opencv 4.5.5.62
+* scipy 1.7.3
+* scikit-image 0.18.3
+* pixman 0.40.0
+* OpenSlide
+* Libvips 8.9
-* pandas 1.0.5
+* pandas 1.3.5
-* cvxpy 1.1.7
-* numpy 1.19.0
+* numpy 1.21.2
 * IBM's CPLEX 12.10.0 and <a href='https://www.ibm.com/support/knowledgecenter/en/SSSA5P_12.8.0/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html'>CPLEX's python API</a>
+For full environment used for model testing please see the requirements.yml file

 ## Overview
 First, to replicate model results, the datasets file must be configured to navigate to local slide storage and region of interest directories.
 Additionally, please update the 'PROJECT_ROOT' variable in the model_training.py and model_analysis.py files.